Msuhail19/Group-project-PHP/README.md

 # Group-project-PHP
-A series of PHP web pages written over a week as part of my contribution to a computer science group project Use PHP in order to design a website that could be used by hospital staff and patients.
+A series of PHP web pages written over a week as part of my contribution to a computer science group project.

+Use PHP in order to design a website that could be used by hospital staff and patients.
 Currently working functionality:
 Login functionality with session usage to control access level.
 Database passwords saved as hash values to prevent tampering and ensure security.